SQLicious/Microsoft-Power-BI-Data-Analyst-Professional-Certificate-Exercises/README.md

 # Microsoft Power BI Data Analyst Professional Certificate Repository

 ## About the Course
 This repository is dedicated to my work and progress in the Microsoft Power BI Data Analyst Professional Certificate program.
-This specialization is designed to equip learners with the in-demand business intelligence skills necessary to become job-ready as a Power BI analyst in less than 5 months.
-No prior experience is required.
+This specialization is designed to equip learners with the in-demand business intelligence skills necessary to become a Power BI analyst in less than 5 months.

 ### Specialization Outcome
 - Professional-level training from Microsoft.